-As ordered by the Board of Supervisors in March of 2005, ICAN convened a multi-agency effort to revise the training curriculum to be used by County staff and interested faith-based and community-based organizations.
+As ordered by the Board of Supervisors in March of 2005, ICAN convened a multiagency effort to revise the training curriculum to be used by County staff and interested faith-based and community-based organizations.
 This revised curriculum provides an extensive "core" section for use by all County agencies with an emphasis on the ability of individuals to assist mothers who wish to safely surrender their infants and the legal protections for those individuals.
 In addition, those agencies most directly involved with safe surrenders [i.e., the Departments of Children and Family Services (DCFS), Health Services, and Fire] have continued efforts to provide specialized training for appropriate staff.
 Use of this curriculum will further expand awareness of SSBL.

 ICAN established and continues to operate a Speakers Bureau available to provide presentations on the Law to public and private agencies.
 To date, over a thousand individuals from the public and private sector have been provided with information through this Speakers Bureau.
 Part of this effort consistently includes a request that those who have heard the information share the information with their colleagues, friends and family.
 In addition, a second "train the trainers" seminar was conducted in 2007 for staff from numerous County agencies so that these trainers could then provide information on the Law to staff in their agencies.
-Most recently, a letter was sent to the California Association of Hospitals encouraging them to promote the training so hospital staff are current on the Law.